-- Cyberstalking is when someone commits a series of acts that communicate (or cause to be communicated) words, images, or language through e-mail or other electronic communication that is directed at you, causing you substantial emotional distress (and serving no legitimate purpose).***
+- commits a series of acts to communicate or cause to be communicated, directly or indirectly, words, images, or language through e-mail or other electronic communication that is directed at you or that pertains to you; or

 Here are some examples listed on the court petition so you can get an idea of what behaviors/acts may qualify someone for an injunction:

 - Previously threatened, harassed, stalked, cyberstalked, or physically abused the petitioner;